 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Despite finishing its maiden Super Rugby season in 1996 in last position, the Crusaders have since become the superpower of Super Rugby competition, winning eight titles in all to become the most successful club in the competition’s history.
+Despite finishing their maiden Super Rugby season in 1996 in last position, the Crusaders have since become the superpower of Super Rugby competition, winning nine titles in all to become the most successful club in the competition’s history.

 Coach: Scott Robertson